What should you do if you have a problem?

 tutor local logs command, which was modeled on the standard docker-compose logs command:

 To view the logs from just one container, for instance, the webserver:

 The last commands produce the logs since the creation of the containers, which can be a lot.
 Similar to a

 If you’d rather use a graphical user interface for viewing logs, you are encouraged to try out Portainer.

-“Cannot start service nginx: driver failed programming external connectivity”¶
+“Cannot start service caddy: driver failed programming external connectivity”

-The containerized Nginx needs to listen to ports 80 and 443 on the host.
-If there is already a webserver, such as Apache or Nginx, running on the host, the nginx container will not be able to start.
+The containerized Caddy needs to listen to ports 80 and 443 on the host.
+If there is already a webserver, such as Apache, Caddy, or Nginx, running on the host, the caddy container will not be able to start.
 To solve this issue, check the section on how to setup a web proxy.

 This is not an error with Tutor, but with your Docker installation.
 This is frequently caused by a permission issue.
 Before running Tutor, you should be able to run:

 docker run --rm hello-world

 If the above command does not work, you should fix your Docker installation.
 Some people will suggest running Docker as root, or with